danbev/learning-rust/embedded-rust.md

 wants to move them to the other side, but there is also a force acting in the opposite direction.
 When these forces are equal then no electrons will move over from the right side to the left side.

 So applying a current to the N side that overcomes the force of the PN junction would allow electrons to move through to the P side and beyond if the P-side is connected to something.
+Reversing this process, that is connecting a voltage to the anode (P-side) will not cause any (or vary little current to flow).
+I'm taking about electron current here and not convertional current.
 So the flow of electrons can only happen in one direction.

 ```
        P                            N